stevebak4/Digital-Signal-Processing/DSP_DTMF_PROJECT/README.md

 # DTMF Signal Processing Project

 ## Overview
-This project, part of the "Ψηφιακή Επεξεργασία Σήματος (Κ32)" course, focuses on the generation, filtering, and decoding of Dual-Tone Multi-Frequency (DTMF) signals using MATLAB.
+This project, part of the "Digital Signal Processing (DSP)" course, focuses on the generation, filtering, and decoding of Dual-Tone Multi-Frequency (DTMF) signals using MATLAB.
 The project implements several signal processing tasks related to phone number digit identification and manipulation based on DTMF tones.
 In my case I used Gnu-Octave instead of Matlab.